Leader Election in Multi-Hop Radio Networks: Implementation

-The Decay protocol, first introduced by Bar-Yehuda et al.\ \cite{-BGI92}, is a fundamental primitive employed by many randomized radio network communication algorithms.
-Its aim is to ensure that, if a node has on or more in-neighbors which wish to transmit a message, it will hear at least one of them.
+For local broadcasting, we will utilize the classical Decay protocol.
+The Decay protocol, first introduced by Bar-Yehuda et al. \cite{-BGI92}, is a fundamental primitive employed by many randomized radio network communication algorithms.
+Its aim is to ensure that, if a node has one or more in-neighbours which wish to transmit a message, it will hear at least one of them.
+To accomplish this, nodes who do wish to transmit do so with exponentially decaying probability.

 The following lemma (cf. \cite{-BGI92}) describes a basic property of \textsc{Decay}, as used in our analysis.